-8.1 Call or write the NRCHA office for an application form.
+- 8.1 Application forms for Merit Awards are available from the NRCHA office.
+Applications must be submitted by the current owner or rider of the horse being submitted for one of the merit awards.
 As of January 1, 2002 earnings which will count towards the Merit Award Program are all NRCHA Approved horse shows, LAE and Category 1 Special Events.
-To become an NRCHA approved show a request for show approval must be submitted

-- in accordance within rule 12.1. - 8.1.1 Certificate of Ability a horse will be certified after winning a total of \$500 in any NRCHA class or combination of classes.
+To become an NRCHA approved show a request for show approval must be submitted in accordance within rule 12.1. - 8.1.1 Certificate of Ability a horse will be certified after winning a total of \$500 in any NRCHA class or combination of classes.
 It is the intention of the NRCHA that the Certificate of Ability will be available to a great number of horses that do in fact show ability. - 8.1.2 Superior Cow Horse Award this award will be given when a horse has earned \$5,000 in any NRCHA class or combination of classes or events.
 All earnings from reined cow horse snaffle bit events can be added to the hackamore and bridle winnings to total \$5,000 in order to receive this award.
-The NRCHA believes that any horse that wins \$5,000 in a single class or combination of classes and events is certainly considered a Superior Cow Horse and should be recognized.
-8.1.2.1 Money earned in any Non Pro Limited and Youth Limited classes will not be counted towards the Superior Reined Cow Horse Award. - 8.1.3 Supreme Reined Cow Horse the NRCHA has reserved the Supreme Reined Cow Horse Award for the unique individual that has shown and won in all divisions and the horse has substantial earnings.
+The NRCHA believes that any horse that wins \$5,000 in a single class or combination of classes and events is certainly considered a Superior Cow Horse and should be recognized. - 8.1.2.1 Money earned in any Non Pro Limited classes and Youth Limited classes will not be counted towards the Superior Reined Cow Horse Award. - 8.1.3 Supreme Reined Cow Horse - the NRCHA has reserved the Supreme Reined Cow Horse Award for the unique individual that has shown and won in all divisions and the horse has substantial earnings.
 A horse must meet the following criteria: - 8.1.3.1 The horse must have been shown in approved Limited Age Events and earned at least \$1,000 in these events.
 The horse must have been shown in the hackamore and have earned at least \$1,000 in this event.
 Hackamore Classic LAE money can count toward either LAE money or Hackamore money so long as it is counted only once.
-Up to \$20,000 of any monies won at these two types of events can be applied to the total earnings required- - 8.1.3.2 The horse must win a total of \$25,000.
-After considering the totals earned from Limited Age Events and the hackamore, with the limitations previously stated, the remaining balance must be won in the bridle division. - 8.1.3.3 Money earned in the \$5,000 Non Pro Limited, Non Pro Limited and Youth Limited classes will not count towards the Supreme Reined Cow Horse Award. - 8.1.3.4 To fulfill the hackamore requirement, earnings must come from NRCHA Horse Show Hackamore classes or Hackamore Classic LAE money can count toward either LAE money or Hackamore money so long as it is counted only once. - 8.1.3.5 Money earned in the two rein class will count as bridle earnings for the merit award program. - 8.1.3.6 Foals of 2000 and prior will be grandfathered into this program and are not required to have won the \$1,000 in Limited Age Events and hackamore, but still must win a total of \$25,000.
+Up to \$20,000 of any monies won at these two types of events can be applied to the total earnings required - 8.1.3.2 The horse must win a total of \$25,000.
+After considering the totals earned from Limited Age Events and the hackamore, with the limitations previously stated, the remaining balance must be won in the bridle division. - 8.1.3.3 Money earned in any Non Pro Limited classes and Youth Limited classes will not be counted towards the Superior Reined Cow Horse Award. - 8.1.3.4 To fulfill the hackamore requirement, earnings must come from NRCHA Horse Show Hackamore classes or Hackamore Classic LAE money can count toward either LAE money or Hackamore money so long as it is counted only once. - 8.1.3.5 Money earned in the two rein class will count as bridle earnings for the merit award program. - 8.1.3.6 Foals of 2000 and prior will be grandfathered into this program and are not required to have won the \$1,000 in Limited Age Events and hackamore, but still must win a total of \$25,000.
+These horses must still have Limited Age Event and hackamore earnings.